 Now for the last two sections of the MSR.

 This box is for you to send in comments, questions, and suggestions to UF Starfleet Command.
 This can be used as an alternative to emails in case you are not sure where to send the email and if it's a low priority it helps to keep it from being lost in the cracks and ensures it gets to the people who need it.

-All of this information is collected by the Office of Fleet Operations to be compiled for the UFS Chief of Staff to be reported to the Joint Chiefs of Staff.
+All of this information is collected by the Office of Fleet Operations to be compiled for the UFS Chief of Administration to be reported to the Joint Chiefs of Staff.

 Now, this might seem like a lot to repeat for next month's report, but there is a trick to make it easy!